jlpintolousinha/Nanodegree-Robotics/Project 4/Follow_me_writeup.md

 ![image6]

 The separable convolution technique consists of "a spatial convolution performed independently over each channel of an input, followed by a 1x1 convolution (or `pointwise convolution`), projecting the channels output by the depthwise convolution onto a new channel space" (Chollet, 2016).
-That is, it takes the output channels from the previous step and combines them into another output layer.
-This way, the number of parameters to be traversed by the patches (or kernels) is reduced thus improving the performance of the network and to some extent, any overfitting.
+In other words, it takes the output channels from the previous steps and combines them upstream into another output layer.
+This way, the number of parameters to be traversed by the patches (or kernels) is reduced hence improving the performance of the network and to some extent any overfitting.

 The method is implemented in lines 6 and 7 of `model_training.html`, where different functions in Keras library has been used for instantiating different layers: separable, batch normalization and bilinear upsampling.
 As a side note, the last two layers where included to improve the performance of the layer (by normalizing the inputs) and to increase the input pixels to higher resolutions.